 Most of the businesses I work with have business huddles.
 Some have daily stand-up huddles.
 Some have weekly huddles either at the beginning of the week or at the end.
-Some that I work with have started conducting monthly financial huddles that I’ve taught them how to run.
+Some of these businesses have started conducting monthly financial huddles that I’ve taught them how to run.
 Perhaps you use a different term for these meetings.
 Personally, I prefer the terms debrief and financial impact circles.
 In this discussion, we’ll stick to the term business huddles.

 A History of Business Huddles